Salsa Verde Chicken Tacos

 The salsa verde chicken filling can be prepared in advance and stored in an airtight container in the refrigerator for up to 2-3 days.
 Reheat the filling over low heat in a large skillet, stirring frequently, before serving.

-- I use and recommend Frontera brand roasted tomatillo salsa for this recipe, but any high-quality or homemade roasted tomatillo salsa/salsa verde will work.
+- I uses Frontera brand or 365 brand roasted tomatillo salsa for this recipe, but any high-quality or homemade roasted tomatillo salsa/salsa verde will work.